 "The CEO was an alumnus of one of the finalist schools.
 He had attended one of their executive education programs in the past.
 He expressed his satisfaction with the experience and the numerous benefits he derived from his participation.
-As a result, the CEO's endorsement became a strong differentiator in selecting the partner.
-Otherwise, the interviewee stated that school and faculty reputation would have been the stronger differentiators."
+As a result, the CEO's endorsement became THE strong differentiator on who was selected.
+Otherwise, the Interviewee stated that school and faculty reputation would have been the stronger differentiators."

-"The prime differentiator was the President of the university for one of the finalist's organizations being considered was a member of the client's Board of Directors and actively involved.
+"The prime differentiator was the President of the university for one of the finalist's organizations being considered was a member of the client's Board of Directors and very actively involved.
 This strongly influenced the selection process.
 Coincidently, the school presented the most compelling proposal with the best price, so the decision was an easy one."

 "Yes, references from the CEO, executives, or Board members who have been to a program or had an association with a finalist school could be an influencer.
-We listened carefully to their feedback.
-It may be a bit old school, but people are comfortable going where others previously had a good experience.
+We listened very carefully to their feedback.
+It may be a bit of old school, but people are comfortable going where others have had a good experience previously.
 However, sometimes selecting the same provider had an effect that everyone had gone there, so some executives actually preferred to go somewhere else instead.
-In giving it another thought, the interviewee said that two female executives recently came in privately to say that they were not interested in the institutes that had been used in the past" but would really like to be considered for some new offering that other attendees had not been to before."
+In giving it another thought, the Interviewee said that two female executives recently came in privately to say that they were not interested in the institutes that had been used in the past" but would really like to be considered for some new offering that other attendees had not been to before."